Saverious/NodeRateLimiter/README.md

 # NodeRateLimiter
 @saverious/rate-limiter implements rate limiting based on ip addresses, available for express.js servers.

-Note: NodeRateLimiter uses in-memory storage to keep track of client requests, therefore is suitable only for small-scale servers.
+@saverious/rate-limiter uses in-memory storage to keep track of client requests, therefore is suitable only for small-scale servers.

 # Install
 ```text